Plant Cypress Vine for Hummingbirds and Butterflies

-Cypress Vine (Ipomoea quamoclit) is native to Central and South America.
+Cypress vine (Ipomoea quamoclit) is native to Central and South America.
 It has naturalized in many places around the world, including parts of the U.S., but only a few areas consider it an invasive species.
-Generally, Cypress Vine seems content to coexist alongside native flora without overwhelming or driving it out.
+Generally, cypress vine seems content to coexist alongside native plants without overwhelming or driving it out.
 (There are some exceptions, so contact your local county extension office if you have concerns before planting.)

-Cypress Vine is easy to grow from seed.
+Cypress vine is an annual that is easy to grow from seed.
 Seeds are readily available from several companies, with blooms in the standard red as well as white and pink.
 It germinates in only 4 days, and once it’s established in the garden will take off with great speed, growing up to 10 feet or more in a month or two.
 The little flowers begin to appear less than two months after planting.
 Give it plenty of sun and moist, well-drained soil for best flowering and growth.